Synonym(s)

 Systemic manifestations:

-- Renal involvement (70%): Partly glomerular nephritis (proteinuria), risk of uremia.
-Myalgia (50%), arthralgia (50%).
+- Renal involvement (70%): Partial glomerular focal nephritis (proteinuria), risk of uremia.
+Myalgias (50%), arthralgias (50%).

-- Neurological symptoms (80%): polyneuropathy, convulsions, apoplexy (juvenile stroke).
+- Neurological symptoms (80%): Polyneuropathy, convulsions, apoplexy (juvenile stroke).

-- Cardiac symptoms (70%): angina pectoris, pericarditis, myocardial infarction.
+- Cardiac symptoms (70%): Angina pectoris, pericarditis, myocardial infarction.
 CNS symptoms (50%):

-- Opthalmological symptoms: hypertonic fundus, vasculitis.
+- Opthalmological symptoms: fundus hypertonicus, vasculitis.

 - Orchitis with testicular pain.

-- Remark: PAN affects viscerally only medium and small arteries.
+- Remark: PAN viscerally affects only medium and small arteries.
 Capillaries, arterioles and venules are not affected.
 There is no glomerulonephritis nor involvement of the small pulmonary vessels.

-Skin symptoms (50% of cases):
+Skin manifestations (50% of cases):

 - Livedo racemosa (leading symptom!)